 |

-East Ruston towermill was built for John Rudd Turner in 1868 by millwright Thomas Smithdale of St Anne's Foundry, King Street, Norwich and it was said that it was originally fitted with cloth sails before later being converted to double shuttered sails.
-If this is true it means that the mill was the last known newly built mill to have started life with common sails.
-The six storey towermill was built of red brick and by the late 1800s was powered by 4 double shuttered sails, each with 9 bays of 3 shutters that were struck by rack and pinion.
-The boat shaped cap had a petticoat and supported an 8 bladed fan and gallery.
-A stage was set around the second floor wherein were three pairs of stones, two of which were later worked by steam power. |
+East Ruston towermill was built for John Rudd Turner in 1868 by millwright Thomas_Smithdale of St Anne's Foundry, King Street, Norwich and it was said that it was originally fitted with cloth sails before later being converted to double shuttered sails.
+If this is true it means that the mill was the last known newly built mill in the county to have started life with common sails.
+The mill was known locally as New Mill. |

-The above glass plate photograph was taken by Frank Horner son of James Francis Horner, who sketched the nearby East Ruston postmill.
+The glass plate photograph at the top of the page was taken by Frank Horner son of James Francis Horner, who sketched the nearby East_Ruston_postmill.
 James Francis Horner married Elizabeth Turner, eldest daughter of John Rudd Turner. |

 Horace Turner probably 4th from left with family and staff in 1909 |